murataka9/iOSinOF-NativeGUISample/README.md

 /of_v0.9.3_ios_release /apps /myApps /Slider Sample /Slider Sample.xcodeproj

 ## Sorry
 This project is not yet completed.
 So if you open project, iOS simurator screen was white out.
-Please wait conpleted.:)
+Please wait completed.:)